 Ingredients

-• 6 pounds red potatoes, washed and cut into 2-inch chunks
+• 6 pounds red potatoes, washed, quartered

-• 1 teaspoon kosher salt
+• 1 large pinch kosher salt

-• ½ pound (2 sticks) (227g) unsalted butter, softened
+• 1 cup (2 sticks / 227 g) unsalted butter, softened

-• 1 cup (120g) heavy cream
+• 1 cup (120 g) heavy cream

 Instructions

-• Put the potatoes in a large pot and fill with water, (enough to cover the potatoes).
-Cover the pot and bring to a boil.
+• To a large pot, add potatoes and a large pinch of salt.
+Fill with enough water to cover the potatoes.
+Cover the pot and bring to a boil over high heat.

-• Add a large pinch of salt and boil, uncovered, over medium-high heat until fork-tender, about 25 minutes.
+• After the water has come to a boil, uncover and boil over medium-high heat until fork-tender, about 25 minutes.

 Did you make this recipe?